 All Silicon Graphics systems have a free-running counter that is updated by hardware at a high frequency.
 You can map the image of this counter into the process address space, then sample its value as an integer.
-(For a discussion on mapping segments of memory, see "The Segment Mapping Function mmap()" on page 54 and the following topics.)
+(For a discussion on mapping segments of memory, see the book Topics in IRIX Programming.)